-How Long Does it Take to Close a Limited Company via Dissolution?
+How Long does it Take to Close a Company at Companies House?

-From submitting the DS01 application to the company being officially struck off the Companies House register takes three months.
+Closing a company takes around 3 months from submitting the DS01 application to the company being officially struck off the Companies House register.

 However, you must also consider the three-month period up to submitting the application when the company cannot trade or sell any stock.
 This is when you can start taking the steps listed above to prepare the company for dissolution.